Fact-checked by the CapitalLendingNews editorial team

 Setting Your Minimum Debt Payment Floor

 Your floor payment should cover all minimum balances across every account.
 This protects your credit profile and avoids penalty rates.
-Understanding how interest compounds on unpaid balances — especially on revolving credit — is essential; our guide on how interest rate compounding works and why it costs more than you expect explains why even a one-month delay can set you back significantly.
+Understanding how interest compounds on unpaid balances is essential, especially on revolving credit.
+Our guide on how interest rate compounding works and why it costs more than you expect explains why even a one-month delay can set you back significantly.

-Key Takeaway: Freelancers should calculate their baseline from the lowest net month in a 12-month window, not the average.
-Routing any income above that floor to debt — a surplus protocol — is what makes debt payoff for freelancers with irregular income structurally viable.
+Freelancers should calculate their baseline from the lowest net month in a 12-month window, not the average.
+Routing any income above that floor to debt, a surplus protocol, is what makes debt payoff for freelancers with irregular income structurally viable.

-Which Debt Payoff Method Works Best for Debt Payoff Freelancers?
+Which Debt Payoff Method Works Best for Freelancers?

-The debt avalanche method is mathematically optimal for freelancers carrying high-interest balances — it targets the highest APR debt first and minimizes total interest paid over time.
-However, the debt snowball method may be psychologically better for freelancers whose motivation dips during slow income months.
+The debt avalanche method is mathematically optimal for freelancers carrying high-interest balances.
+It targets the highest APR debt first and minimizes total interest paid over time.
+That said, the debt snowball method may be psychologically better for freelancers whose motivation dips during slow income months.

 | Method | Best For | Avg.
 Interest Saved | Payoff Speed |